sinatra7/BadPosterAI/README.md

 *   **Issue:** Initially, the posture analysis feature returned random or incorrect results.
 *   **Resolution:** The initial placeholder logic was replaced with a dedicated Genkit AI flow (`detect-posture-issues.ts`).
 This flow now captures a frame from the video stream and sends it to the Gemini model for a genuine, accurate analysis of posture, resolving the issue of incorrect detections.

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License